 Labazhou Festival was initially set to commemorate Sakyamuni Buddha’s regaining of physical strength on the day some 2,500 years ago after being nourished with a bowl of milk porridge given by a sheep herder girl, which enabled him to resume meditation until final enlightenment.
 Later, on each lunar December 8, Chinese Buddhist temples would make large pots of Labazhou (always in sweet flavour) offering to whoever wishing to be blessed by the spirit of charity.

-There is no records documenting since when this custom began in China, but most historians believe it started since the Tang Dynasty (618–907), an era that not only made Taoism the state-sponsored ideology, but systematically introduced Buddhism into China and further spread the teaching to Japan.
+There is no record documenting when this custom began in China, but most historians believe it started during the Tang Dynasty (618–907), an era that not only made Taoism the state-sponsored ideology but systematically introduced Buddhism into China and further spread the teaching to Japan.

-Regardless since when it began, in more than 1,000 years, this practice has developed into a warm up event of a month-long Chinese New Year festival.
+Regardless of when it began, in more than 1,000 years, this practice has developed into a warm-up event of a month-long Chinese New Year festival.

 Lunar December 23:

-About half a month after the warm-up event, preparations for Chinese New Year festival begins to pick up momentum.
+About half a month after the warm-up event, preparations for the Chinese New Year festival begin to pick up momentum.

-In old days on lunar December 23, people would make special teacakes to farewell Kitchen God (灶王爷), whose portrait used to be on the wall of every kitchen in China, and Chinese commonly believed that behind its paper-thin image is a deep connection to heavenly authority.
+In old days on lunar December 23, people would make special teacakes to farewell to the Kitchen God (灶王爷), whose portrait used to be on the wall of every kitchen in China, and the Chinese commonly believed that behind its paper-thin image is a deep connection to heavenly authority.

-Each year between lunar December 23 and January 4, Kitchen God is said to return to celestial court to report his observation of how family members behave in the past year, which allows the Lord of Heaven to calculate how much rewards and punishments each individual shall receive.
+Each year between the lunar December 23 and January 4, Kitchen God is said to return to the celestial court to report his observation of how family members behaved in the past year, which allows the Lord of Heaven to calculate how many rewards and punishments each individual shall receive.

 The teacakes were normally ultra sweet, allegedly they were designed to help the Kitchen God to speak sweet words about the family.
 As the paper image does not actually consume anything, it was always the kids eating all the cakes on the Kitchen God’s behalf.
 For this, the day was dearly loved, especially by children, and it is thus called the Minor New Year’s Day.